jumbojett/docker-elgg-dev/README.md

    and use boot2docker, remember it mounts your C:\Users or /Users directory in the dev VM, so adjust paths accordingly.
 3. There are a number of environment variables that affect how the the container is built.
-   See run.sh for a list.
+   See below for a list.
-4. After the container is built, the credentials for Elgg and MySQL if not supplied are printed if they weren't supplied via enviroment variables.
+4. After the container is built, the credentials for Elgg and MySQL are printed if they weren't supplied via enviroment variables.
 5. Depending on how you're running docker, you may need to expose ports.
 You can easily expose all ports by using `docker run -P ...`.